Tuesday, January 17, 2017

 KOROKORO the avian messenger, whose feathers shift between shades of black and brown.
 When its nocturnal call echoes, anxiety fills the air, signaling the possible presence of Aswang.
 In the stillness of the night, people dread the thought of Aswang, notorious for extracting blood and feasting on the entrails of the ailing or infants.
 Moreover, Korokoro's melodic warble, coupled with the muted rumble of an approaching storm, forewarns of an impending demise.
 Legend has it that wherever Korokoro resides, an Aswang lurks in the vicinity.

-BUGSOK – Bugsok, a black fairy, moves with feet up and hands down, burying objects into people, causing severe illness.
+BUGSOK – Bugsok, a black goblin, moves with feet up and hands down, burying objects into people, causing severe illness.

 EK-EK - Ek-ek or Ekek in ancient Bicol mythology, Ekek are depicted as black birds with the extraordinary ability to manipulate their voices, allowing them to speak in the voices of humans.